Holy cow: Wyandotte Farm Stand reopens following property dispute

 “We were starting out with a produce stand, a farm stand […] now we’re moving on to almost a little eatery with picnic tables where people can sit and eat,” she said at a planning board meeting on Wednesday, June 25.

-He also noted that three separate attorneys affirmed that Wyandotte’s Dover Amendment protections are valid and the legal teams stated that the business should “open the farm stand because [it doesn’t] need a permit.”
+Despite the controversy, King noted that three separate attorneys affirmed that the business should “open the farm stand because [it doesn’t] need a permit.”

 With this evidence provided to the board, the farm stand was finally permitted to reopen.